SCRT-HQ/VaporShell/docs/glossary/New-VSDocDBDBClusterParameterGroup.md

 ### -Name
 The name of the DB cluster parameter group.
 Constraints:
-+ Must match the name of an existing DBClusterParameterGroup.
++ Must not match the name of an existing DBClusterParameterGroup.
 This value is stored as a lowercase string.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-docdb-dbclusterparametergroup.html#cfn-docdb-dbclusterparametergroup-name